vtlmks/mkgui/README.md

 # mkgui

+> **Warning:** This project is under heavy development.
+APIs are unstable and may change without notice.
+Not recommended for production use yet.

 Minimal GUI toolkit for Linux (X11) and Windows (Win32).
 Software rendered, single-file unity build.
 No third-party dependencies beyond FreeType2 and Xlib (Linux) or GDI (Windows).

 ## Getting started